kragen/yamemex/README.md

 - avoid empty-string unclickable titles in blog view
 - stop "Type your annotations here." annotations from being added when you alt-tab away from an unwanted annotation window.
-- make blog view not look like shit
 - make icon do something when on a new-tab page
 - storing original date for annotations so they stay in order (perhaps linked from latest date)